0-hack/DefenderMind/readme.md

 - **Target Step Navigation**: Jump to specific steps within the same or different playbooks
 - **Visual Indicators**: Clear icons showing conditions and available links

-## Configuration Mode
+## Configuration Interface

-The configuration panel allows you to:
+The in-app configuration panel allows you to:
 - Add new security incidents
 - Edit existing incidents and their response steps
 - Create conditional branches with multiple response paths